bradenpecora/bsp825-coe332/homework06/README.md

 [bradenp@isp02 homework06]$ kubectl apply -f .
 ````

 Take note of the `.` at the end of the command.
+This applies all of the `.yml` files in the current directory.

 # Usage